scrapinghub/web-poet/README.rst

 If web scraping code is written as web-poet Page Objects, it can be reused in different contexts.
-For example, such code can be developed in an IPython notebook, then tested in isolation, and then plugged into a Scrapy spider, or used as a part of some custom aiohttp-based web scraping framework.
+For example, such code can be developed in an `IPython notebook`_, then tested in isolation, and then plugged into a Scrapy_ spider, or used as a part of some custom aiohttp_-based web scraping framework.

-Currently the following integrations are available:
+Currently, the following integrations are available:

 * Scrapy, via scrapy-poet_